bhargavpatel431997/Reinforce-Neural-Architecture/README.md

 | **Algebraic Structures**   | Group Operation          | `a ⋆ b`                 | associative binary op with identity      | Group Inverse                  | `a⁻¹`                   | `a⋆a⁻¹=e`                                   |

-# Neural Architecture Search via Self-Play RL for MNIST Classification

-This document explains the workflow of using a Proximal Policy Optimization (PPO) agent with self-play to discover neural network architectures (represented as computational graphs) for classifying MNIST digits.

 ## Core Idea

 The system treats neural network architecture generation as a game played on a grid.
 Two players (controlled by the **same** PPO agent policy) take turns placing computational nodes (mathematical operations) onto the grid.
 The goal is to build a graph that, when evaluated on MNIST data, achieves low classification loss.